 Day 19: Drive back to Kathmandu (1,350m) 6-7 hrs

 You drive in the morning by a tourist bus from Pokhara to Kathmandu today.
 The bus leaves at 7:30 and reaches Kathmandu around 3 pm.
-You check in at the hotel in Kathmandu and then can walk around the Thamel if you would like to do some souvenir shopping.
+You check in at the hotel in Kathmandu and then can walk around the Thamel if you want to do some souvenir shopping.
 You will have a farewell dinner this evening with Frolic Adventure.

 Day 20: Departure to the international airport for your final flight